Alv Johnsen: Early life

 Johnsen was born in Lier, Norway, the son of Alv I. Johnsen (1885–1943) and Else Marie Johnsen (1890–1969).
 He took his examen artium in 1938.

 Career

 Military service

 When World War II reached Norway in 1940, Johnsen participated in the Battle of Bagn.
 After Norway's defeat, he helped establish an illegal newspaper.
-In the autumn of 1941, he had to flee to England through Sweden, Russia, India and Canada.
+In the autumn of 1941, he had to flee to the United Kingdom through Sweden, Russia, India and Canada.
 He joined the Norwegian Independent Company 1, and served on a motor torpedo boat from May to December 1944, and was parachuted to Norway in early 1945.
 He was an instructor for Milorg until the war's end.

 He met his wife in the United Kingdom in 1944, Birgit "Tullen" Lützow-Holm.
 She worked as a secretary at the intelligence office FO II in London during the war, and she was decorated with the Defence Medal 1940–1945.
 The couple had three children.
 Birgit was a daughter of aviation pioneer and commander Finn Lützow-Holm and granddaughter of Ole Arntzen Lützow-Holm.